status-im/status-mobile/src/dev/README.md

 ### The `user` namespace

-You may optionally create a `src/dev/user.cljs` file.
-This file is git-ignored and it is meant to be your own playground.
-Clojure developers usually use this sort of namespace to create temporary utilities and experiments that aren't necessarily useful to others.
+You may optionally create a `src/dev/user.cljs` and/or `src/user.cljs` file.
+These files are git-ignored and are meant to be your own playground.
+Clojure developers usually use such namespaces to create temporary utilities and experiments that aren't necessarily useful to others.
+They are particularly valuable for developers adept at the REPL-Driven Development workflow.

 Be careful with `make clean` because it will delete all non-tracked git files.
 If you rely on this file, you may prefer to create a symbolic link and store the